SuperFlyTV/xkeys/README.md

 If you have any questions or want to report a bug, [please open an issue at Github](https://github.com/SuperFlyTV/xkeys/issues/new).

-If you want to contribute a bug fix or improvement, we'd happily accept Pull-requests.
+If you want to contribute a bug fix or improvement, we'd happily accept Pull Requests.
 (If you're planning something big, [please open an issue](https://github.com/SuperFlyTV/xkeys/issues/new) to announce it first, and spark discussions.

 ### Coding style and tests

-Please follow the same coding style as the rest of the repository when you type.
+Please follow the same coding style as the rest of the repository as you type. :)

 Before committing your code to git, be sure to run these commands: